 This book adds a further 13 PGCs, giving a tally of 79 PGCs just in the first five books in the Fountas and Pinnell Leveled Literacy Intervention box.

 Sigh.
 At that point I gave up, and figured I had better things to do with my time than look at books that I would never in a million years use or recommend.
-They don't even attempt an interesting narrative, the pictures are nice but the repetitive text is boring.
+They don’t even attempt an interesting narrative, the pictures are nice but the repetitive text seems dull to me.

 Giving these books to beginners and strugglers might be a way of teaching reading-like behaviour, but is not teaching actual reading.